lebriggs/laura_website_2/content/blog/pkghandling/index.md

 ### Conclusion

 Whew!
 We've finally arrived at the end of this ridiculously long blog post.
-I appreciate the irony of providing such thorough documentation for a script that I wrote because I am a lazy coder.
+I appreciate the irony of providing such thorough documentation for a script that I originally wrote because I am a lazy coder.

 In summary: